iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md

 ### Implementation Details

-There could be two different scenarios in which this method can be used:

 * Validate inputs, such as address and seed to check if they are correct.
 * Check if account balance is bigger or equal to the value using method similar to [`get_balance()`](#get_balance);
-* Build and validate the Message with signed transaction payload accordingly;
+* Build and validate the message with signed transaction payload accordingly;
 * Get tips using [`get_tips()`](#get_tips);
 * Perform proof-of-work locally (if not set to remote);
 * Send the message using [`post_messages()`](#post_messages);